kodecocodes/m3-asui-materials/README.md

-# Module name: Materials
+# Advanced SwiftUI Techniques: Materials

-> __TODO:__ Create a new repo from this template, create the requisite versions/x.x branch, add the relevant team with Write access, and update references in this readme as appropriate.

-This repo contains all the downloadable materials and projects associated with the **MODULE** module in:
+This repo contains all the downloadable materials and projects associated with the **Advanced SwiftUI Techniques** module in:

 ### [Course](https://www.kodeco.com/library)